Andereoo/TkinterWeb/docs/source/upgrading.rst

 * Fixed a fatal scrollbar error when loading TkinterWeb on Tk 8.5 on MacOS.
 * Fixed a fatal binding error when loading TkinterWeb on MacOS.
 * Many internal changes were made in this release.
 If you notice any bugs, please report them.

+Version 4.11:

+* Fixed some minor bugs.
+* JavaScript events no longer fire when events are disabled.
+* The :class:`.TkinterWeb` widget was restructured in this release.
+If you notice any bugs, please report them.

 -------------------